sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Introduction

-\header{Proposed solution to multilabel problems.} We propose a loss function that \begin{enumerate*}[label=(\arabic*)] \item naturally approximates a multilabel metric (see Table~\ref{table:overallresults}), \item estimates label propensities and label counts (see Eq.~\ref{eq:unboundedF1}), and \item is decomposable for stochastic gradient descent (see Section~\ref{subsection:properties} and Figure~\ref{fig:sigmoid}). \end{enumerate*} Our proposed solution is to use a surrogate of the F1 metric as a loss.
-Using a metric as a loss function is unpopular for metrics that require a form of thresholding (e.g., counting the number of true positives), as minimizing a step loss function is intractable~\citep{stochasticNegativeMining}.
-In our appraoch the step function is approximated by a sigmoid curve (see Figure \ref{fig:architecture}).
+\header{Proposed solution to multilabel problems.} We propose a loss function $\mathcal{L}_{\widetilde{\mathit{F1}}}$ that \begin{enumerate*}[label=(\roman*)] \item naturally approximates the macro $F1$ classification metric (see Table~\ref{table:overallresults}), \item estimates label probabilities and label counts (see Eq.~\ref{eq:unboundedF1}), and \item is decomposable for stochastic gradient descent at training time (see Section~\ref{subsection:properties} and Figure~\ref{fig:sigmoid}). \end{enumerate*} Our proposed solution is to minimize a surrogate of the F1 metric as a loss.
+Strictly speaking, we minimize $1-\widetilde{\mathit{F1}}$, where $\widetilde{\mathit{F1}}$ is a smooth version of $F1$.
+Using a metric as a loss function is unpopular for metrics that require a form of thresholding (e.g., counting the number of true positives), as minimizing a step loss function (a.k.a.
+0-1 loss) is intractable.
+The soft margin for support vector machines is an early example, where the intractability of the direct 0-1 loss optimization is overcome with the hinge loss~\citep{softMargin}.
+We resolve this by approximating the step function by a sigmoid curve (see Figure \ref{fig:architecture}).

-\header{Main contributions of the paper.} We introduce \emph{sigmoidF1}, an F1 score surrogate, with a sigmoid function acting as a surrogate thresholding step function. \emph{sigmoidF1} allows for the use of the F1 metric that simultaneously optimizes for label prediction and label counts in a single task. \emph{sigmoidF1} is benchmarked against loss functions commonly used in multilabel learning and other existing multilabel models.
+\header{Main contributions.} We introduce \emph{sigmoidF1}, an F1 score surrogate, with a sigmoid function acting as a surrogate thresholding step function. \emph{sigmoidF1} allows for the use of the F1 metric that simultaneously optimizes for label prediction and label counts in a single task. \emph{sigmoidF1} is benchmarked against loss functions commonly used in multilabel learning and other existing multilabel models.
 We show that our custom losses improve predictions over current solutions on several different metrics, across text and image classification tasks.
-Pytorch and Tensorflow source code [here] (pending review).
+PyTorch and TensorFlow source code are made available.\footnote{\url{https://github.com/gabriben/metrics-as-losses}}